andongluis/nlg-blog/docs/_posts/2019-11-22-Summarization-post.md

 where QG is the question generation network, SG is the summary generation one, and EG is the entailment generation one.

-The dataset used for training are the CNN/DailyMail and Gigaword datasets for summarization, the Stanford Natural Language Inference dataset (more on this here) for the entailment generation, and the SQuAD dataset (fmore on this here) for the question generation tasks.
+The dataset used for training are the CNN/DailyMail and Gigaword datasets for summarization, the Stanford Natural Language Inference dataset (more on this <a href="https://nlp.stanford.edu/projects/snli/" target="_blank">here</a>) for the entailment generation, and the SQuAD dataset (more on this <a href="https://rajpurkar.github.io/SQuAD-explorer/" target="_blank">here</a>) for the question generation tasks.
 Validation testing was done on the DUC-2002 and the CNN/DailyMail datasets.
 In addition to showing the ROGUE F1 (N=1, N=2, ROGUE-L) are better than their reported baselines and that the multi-task approach improves the baselines a bit, they show that humans tend to prefer the multi-task summaries over its non-multi-task counterpart.

 ![Guo results]({{site.baseurl}}/assets/images/guo-results.PNG){:height="50%" width="50%"}
 {:.article-img}